aproxp/sysopt/README.md

 # Systems Optimisation course

+Files contain exercises and playground for various system optimisation methods.

 ## Exercise 1 - Simulated annealing

 Provided `simanneal.py` script will, by default, run the simulated annealing algorithm on the